BenthicSubstrateMapping/PyHum/docs/README.rst

 Some aspects of the program are detailed in:
 Buscombe, D., Grams, P.E., and Smith, S. (2015) "Automated riverbed sediment classification using low-cost sidescan sonar", Journal of Hydraulic Engineering, 10.1061/(ASCE)HY.1943-7900.0001079, 06015019. `Download here <http://dbuscombe-usgs.github.io/docs/10-2-2015_Automated%20.pdf>`_

-Full documentation of the program is forthcoming
+Full documentation of the procedures behind the program is forthcoming in the following publication:
+Buscombe, D., submitted, Processing and georeferencing recreational-grade sidescan-sonar data to support the democratization of acoustic imaging in shallow water.
+LIMNOLOGY AND OCEANOGRAPHY: METHODS.

 For the source code visit `the project github site <https://github.com/dbuscombe-usgs/PyHum/>`_